 It's important to understand the difference between vertigo and dizziness.
 People often use those two terms as if they meant the same thing.
 But they are different symptoms, and they may point to different problems.

 Benign paroxysmal positional vertigo (BPPV) causes a whirling, spinning sensation even though you are not moving.
-If the vertigo is bad, it may also cause nausea or vomiting.
+The vertigo can cause nausea or vomiting and can put you at risk for falls.
 The vertigo attacks happen when you move your head in a certain way, such as tilting it back or up or down, or by rolling over in bed.
 It usually lasts less than a minute.
 Moving your head to the same position again may trigger another episode of vertigo.